rriley99/TechnicalAnalysis/README.md

 # TechnicalAnalysis
-Taking a hack at doing stock technical analysis with Python. including aggregating various data sources to make this cover some DE aspects.
+Taking a hack at doing stock technical analysis with python